ibmjstart/bluemix-dynatrace/README.md

 -  http://downloads.dynatracesaas.com/6.3/dynatrace-agent-unix.jar
 -  https://files.dynatrace.com/downloads/OnPrem/dynaTrace/6.5/6.5.0.1289/dynatrace-agent-6.5.0.1289-unix.jar

+Log messaging about the fetch activity can be inspected within the web application logs via the Bluemix web console UI or via ```cf logs dynabin --recent```.

 The **second** automated action is to dynamically rewrite the skeleton **index.yml** to reflect the correct route url for the dynatrace-agent-unix.jar file.

 #License: Apache-2.0